nicholasjackson/shipyard/docs/README.md

 ## Tools
 If you do not have `kubectl` or `consul` installed you can use the built in tools.
-The tools run in an interactive Docker shell and can be accessed by running the `tools` sub command with an optional path which is mapped to the container `/work` folder.
+The tools run in an interactive Docker shell and can be accessed by running the `tools` sub command.

+This command can also be run with an optional path which is mapped to the containers `/work` folder.
 If no path is specified then the current path is mapped to work.

+On Linux environments the tools container runs using the host network, any port on the local system is accessible from the tools container.
+All ports exposed in the container i.e. `kubectl port-forward` will be accessible to the local machine.

+Due to limitations of Docker Host networks on Mac platforms Host networking can not be used.
+Tools on Mac instead expose the ports 10000-10100 to the local system.
+To access the host machine the DNS name `host.docker.internal` can be used.

 ```bash
 ➜ consul-k8s-dev tools $GOPATH/src/github.com/nicholasjackson/demo-consul-service-mesh/kubernetes/traffic_splitting